Leading-Edge Trauma Therapy

 Occupational Therapy

-We provide specialized trauma-focused occupational therapy at The Trauma Disorders Unit.
+We provide specialized trauma-focused occupational therapy in our Trauma Disorders Services.
 In groups and/or individual sessions, the occupational therapist will discuss aspects of your everyday functioning and support enhanced participation in life tasks, particularly areas that have been affected by trauma such as sleeping, hygiene and meal preparation.
-Specialized occupational therapy groups provide opportunities to engage in leisure, creative expression and cognitive task activities to assist with skill development surrounding grounding and containment.

 Therapeutic Milieu